Briarcliff High School (DeKalb County, Georgia)

 In August 1987, all former Briarcliff students began attending Druid Hills High School.
 The DeKalb School of the Arts and Open Campus High School operated in Briarcliff's buildings until 2009, when DSA moved back onto Avondale High School's campus and Open Campus moved to the new county office campus in Stone Mountain, Georgia.

 Adams Memorial Stadium remains a site for high school games during the football season.

 In 2006, a major Florida developer, Sembler Co., offered to purchase the 39 acre along North Druid Hills Road which included the land and buildings on which Briarcliff, Adams Memorial Stadium and Kittredge Elementary School sat, in order to build a large mixed-use development, similar to others in the Atlanta area during the last decade.
 The Board of Education valued Sembler's offer at more than $60 million, which would be paid in the form of a land-swap and the construction of new buildings for all of the displaced schools.
 The recession in the construction industry beginning in 2008 and local residents' protests ended Sembler's plans.

 In the first two seasons of MTV's Teen Wolf series, the buildings and property of Briarcliff High School were used in numerous episodes.
 Briarcliff was used before Palisades Charter High School near Los Angeles.

 In 2018, plans to build a new Cross Keys High School on the site gained popularity.
 Construction was slated for 2019.

-In 1987, the building became the site of Kittredge Magnet School for High Achievers, which moved to the Nancy Creek Elementary site in Dunwoody for a while (?), then in 2020, back to the former Briarcliff High site.